mark87/UDACITY_meme_generator_mark87/README.md

 You can access the web application at: http://localhost:5000 or http://127.0.0.1:5000

+*Note that your browser may instead use 'https:\\' to open the application.
+Make sure it uses 'http:\\' or else you won't be able to view the web app.

 ## Module Descriptions
 This project has two engines.
 A QuoteEngine and a MemeEngine.
 They both help create memes from images and text found in various file types.